terms-of-enrampagement/terms-of-enrampagement.github.io/_posts/2024-04-16-Complianalyse.md

 laws in the XML format (for reasons explained hereunder).

 My intention was to expedite the annotation of laws in a way that a single user can decrease the amount of time required for the same.
-The reason I say "single user" here is because I mainly think the way to utilise machine-readability in the current era of Legal-Tech development will require a single organisation or individual to adapt the code to their requirements.
+The reason I say "single user" here is because I think the way to utilise machine-readability in the current era of Legal-Tech development will require a single organisation or individual to adapt the code to their requirements.

+Hence, for example, training a model on the dataset generated (using the Local Inference method without OpenAI) would first necessitate the expression in a way that suits the training of the model.

 <h4> Usage for dataset generation </h4>

-Hence, for example, training a model on the dataset generated (using the Local Inference method without OpenAI) would first necessitate the expression in a way that suits the training of the model.
 For instance, in a text-classification model trained on Indian laws, one could be assisted by Schematise to categorise which statements represent obligations, and which ones represent prohibition or any of the other categories available in the LegalRuleML documentation.

 <section id = "Section2">